|

 morphologies.

-The combinatorial approach can also be used to identify in a single
+The combinatorial approach can also be used to systematically identify the appropriate dilution of a seed stock in a single experiment.
+We recommend using a highly concentrated seed stock

 This is a very effective way to get a really reliable supply of crystals